-Second, spending less time running and more time cross training will reduce the occurrence of impact related injuries.
-Fewer injuries occur not only from running less but from your body being stronger and more prepared to reduce impact forces with each stride.
+Second, spending less time running and more time cross-training will reduce the occurrence of impact-related injuries.
+Fewer injuries occur from running less and when your body is stronger and more prepared to reduce impact forces with each stride.
 Combining cross-training with running may allow you to substitute 25 to 30 percent of your weekly mileage.
 Cross Training can be great news if you are suffering from a common running-related overuse injury.

 We don’t expect you to spend hours in the gym lifting weights.
 We also don’t want you to think cross-training is the only key to becoming a better runner.
-You still need your regular dose of running long miles and days of interval work to build both aerobic and anaerobic fitness.
+It would help if you still had your regular dose of running long miles and days of interval work to build aerobic and anaerobic fitness.
 After all, being on the trails is much more fun and the best way to know you have prepared for a race.
-However, a little cross training can go a long way in being a better runner and preventing injuries.
+However, a little cross-training can go a long way in being a better runner and preventing injuries.

-The key element of cross training is to mimic your trail running environment with exercises in all planes of motion.
-The activities also need to be completed with efficiency, use muscles that are closest to those used when running and put similar stresses on your aerobic system.
+The critical element of cross-training is to mimic your trail running environment with exercises in all planes of motion.
+The activities also need to be completed efficiently, use muscles that are closest to those used when running and put similar stresses on your aerobic system.

 Strength or Resistance Training

 Incorporating a couple of days per week of strength training into your running routine is probably the biggest bang for your run performance.
 Just 15 to 30 minutes per session can get your heart rate up, muscles burning, and have significant benefits to multiple aspects of running.
-From the right variety of strength training, you will, increase oxygen capacity, reduce body fat, and strengthen your muscles.
-Stronger muscles will result in less stress on your joints as well, which is critical to the longevity of your running career.
+You will increase oxygen capacity, reduce body fat, and strengthen your muscles from the suitable variety of strength training.
+Stronger muscles will result in less stress on your joints, which is critical to the longevity of your running career.

 What strength work should you do?

-Single leg exercises, box jumps, and variations of lunges all engage a variety of muscles with each repetition.
+Single leg exercises, box jumps, and variations of lunges all engage various muscles with each repetition.
 Try giving yourself 20-minutes on one to two days per week to dedicate towards strength work.
 Pick four exercises (push-ups, squats, lunges, and leg raises for core, for example).
-Complete the workout in a circuit format, moving from one exercise to the next without rest, to keep your heart rate up.
+Complete the workout in a circuit format, moving from one activity to the next without rest to keep your heart rate up.
 There are tons of exercises that you can do right from your home without ever picking up a single weight.
-We love the Runtastic Fitness App for its full variety of exercises, workouts, and video demonstrations.
-When it comes to strength work, the app takes the guessing out of what to do and how to do it.
+We love the Runtastic Fitness App for its complete variety of activities, workouts, and video demonstrations.
+The app takes the guessing out of what to do and how to do it when it comes to strength work.

 If you find yourself working through an injury or not getting enough aerobic benefit from other cross-training activities, then cycling may be worth a try.
-Cycling has the advantage of being a non-weight bearing activity that has similar aerobic benefits of running.
-Thus, with the reduction in impact on your body, you will be able to recover more quickly between sessions.
+Cycling has the advantage of being a non-weight-bearing activity that has similar aerobic benefits to running.
+Thus, with the reduction in impact on your body, you will recover more quickly between sessions.
 Cycling, however, does use primarily the same leg muscles as running.
-So, use caution with how much you do during the key parts of your running season.
+So, use caution with how much you do during the critical parts of your running season.

 How to add cycling to your running routine?

-There are a variety of ways to ride a bike that can have significant benefits to your running performance.
+There are various ways to ride a bike that can have significant benefits to your running performance.
 Keeping a steady pace for a long ride will improve endurance.
 Riding uphill will build strength.
 Sprinting out of the saddle will improve speed.
 With cycling, there is also no limit to where you can ride.
 Head out on the roads, trails, or even participate in a spinning class.
-You could even cruise to your local grocery store or friends house.
+You could even cruise to your local grocery store or friend’s house.
 Just make sure you have the right equipment for the style of cycling and are fitted correctly on the bike.

-A little less common among runners is the cross training activity of swimming.
+A little less common among runners is the cross-training activity of swimming.
 However, this does not make it any less of a benefit to your running performance.
-Like cycling, swimming is a non-weight bearing activity and a low-injury sport.
-Using mostly your core, shoulders and arms, swimming gives your legs a break from all the pounding on the roads/trails.
-If you find yourself fighting running related injuries that are caused by muscle imbalances, then swimming may be your best choice.
-The whole body nature of swimming introduces a new range of motion in joints.
+Like cycling, swimming is a non-weight-bearing activity and a low-injury sport.
+Swimming gives your legs a break from all the pounding on the roads/trails, mainly using your core, shoulders, and arms.
+If you find yourself fighting running-related injuries that are caused by muscle imbalances, then swimming may be your best choice.
+The whole-body nature of swimming introduces a new range of motion in joints.
 Thus, improving your overall running form.
 Lastly, swimming allows for a large variety of workouts and technique drills that can hone in on weaknesses in your running.

 How to add swimming to your running routine?

-First, if not an experienced swimmer, then we suggest taking an adult swim classes or joining a Masters Club Swim Team.
+First, if not an experienced swimmer, we suggest taking an adult swim class or joining a Masters Club Swim Team.
 Here, you’ll find instructors that can quickly teach you the basics of technique and workout structure.
-Also, joining up with a swim group might lead to networking with other athletes that are like-minded.
+Also, joining up with a swim group might lead to networking with other like-minded athletes.

-Think of cross training as a supplement to your running routine.
-As highlighted, participating in different activities works muscle groups in other planes of motion and develops cardiovascular strength.
-The benefits of each activity can lend nicely to making you a more efficient and stronger trail runner.
+Think of cross-training as a supplement to your running routine.
+As highlighted, participating in different activities works for muscle groups in other planes of motion and develops cardiovascular strength.
+The benefits of each exercise can lend nicely to making you a more efficient and stronger trail runner.
 Pick an activity that focuses on your weaknesses in running, not one that further embellishes your strengths.
 Do your quads overpower your hamstrings?
-Do your arms get tired carrying that handheld bottle down the trail?
+Do your arms get tired of carrying that handheld bottle down the trail?
 Does your form fall apart on uphill or downhill running?
 Does your lower back get sore late in your long runs and races?
-These questions and others can help lead your decision on the right cross training activity for you.
+These questions and others can help lead your decision on the suitable cross-training activity for you.

-Lastly, remember to scale up or scale down your cross training based on your running season.
-If you are currently in-season, then start with just one day per week of cross-training.
-Then, see how your body and running responds first before adding additional days.
+Lastly, remember to scale up or scale down your cross-training based on your running season.
+If you are currently in season, then start with just one day per week of cross-training.
+Then, see how your body and running respond first before adding additional days.
 Always leave time in the year for complete recovery from running.
-We suggest focusing on more cross training and less running for 8 to 12 weeks each year.
+We suggest focusing on more cross-training and less running for 8 to 12 weeks each year.
 Your recovery periods could be all at one time or split up into 4-6 week sessions.
-Always leave an open mind to new activities becoming a passion just like trail running.
+Always leave an open mind to new activities becoming a passion, just like trail running.
 You may find that your running performance reaches unimagined heights.